SubrahmanyaAV/POS-Pizza_Store/README.md

 # pos

-The Point of sale is a web based application for Pizza and restaurants mainly aims for order taking and billing.
+The Point of sale is a web based application for Pizza and restaurants mainly aims for order taking.
 It is also used to set up master data like Menus, Category of Food/Beverages etc. which are essential for running Pizza Store.

 Technologies Used: